 Tuition and Fees

-Accelerated classes are also know as “credit extension” courses.
+Summer and winter accelerated classes are also know as “credit extension” courses.
 Credit extension courses require full payment of tuition and fees at the time of registration.
 Refund and withdrawal policies for credit extension courses differ from those of general fund (15-week fall and spring courses), as well.

 Students who do not want to take a course once they have registered for it must submit an Add/Drop Request to the Registrar’s office, whether or not payment has been made.
 If you do not drop within the allowable drop period, you are still obligated to pay for the class, whether or not you attend.

 * Connecticut Tuition Waiver and National Guard Waiver do not cover Credit Extension courses.